Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/pedestal_group.md

 The DF REJ position selects the WRCS mode for receiving a solution, while the center position uses the weapon's own, less accurate seeker system instead.

+> 🚧 Due to engine limitations the TGT/MSL REJ switch functionality for Shrikes is not available.

 ### Band Switch

 ![pilot_shrike_tgt_reject](../../img/pilot_shrike_band.jpg)